dagraham/etm-dgraham/README.md

 - Tasks without an `@s` entry are to be completed when possible and are sometimes called *todos*.
 They are regarded as *next* items in the *Getting Things Done* terminology and are displayed in *Next View* grouped by `@l` (location/context).
 - Jobs
     - Tasks, both with and without `@s` entries can have component jobs using `@j` entries.
 A task with jobs thus replaces the old task group.
     - For tasks with an `@s` entry, jobs can have an `&s` entry to set the due date/datetime for the job.
 It can be entered as a timeperiod relative to  the starting datetime (+ before or - after) for the task or as date/datetime.
-However entered, the value of `&s` is stored as a relative timeperiod with zero minutes as the default.
+However entered, the value of `&s` is stored as a relative timeperiod with zero minutes as the default when `&s` is not entered.
     - For tasks with an `@s` entry, jobs can also have `&a`, alert, and `&b`, beginning soon, notices.
 The entry for `&a` is given as a time period relative to `&s` (+ before or - after) and the entry for `&b` is a positive integer number of days before the starting date/time to begin displaying "beginning soon" notices.
-Entries for `@a` and `@b` in the task become the defaults for `&a` and `&b`, respectively.
+The entry for `@s` in the task becomes the default for `&s` in each job.
 E.g., with

-            - beginning soon example @s 1/30/2018 @b 10
+            - beginning soon example @s 1/30/2018
-                @j job A &s 5d
+                @j job A &s 5d &b 10
-                @j job B
+                @j job B &b 5

-        Beginning soon notices would begin on Jan 15 for job A (due Jan 25) and on January 20 for job B (due Jan 30).
+        Beginning soon notices would begin on Jan 15 for job A (due Jan 25) and on January 25 for job B (due Jan 30).
 	- Job alerts and beginbys are only triggered for unfinished jobs and, in repeating tasks, only for the instance of the task that is currently due.
     - Prerequisites
         - Automatically assigned.
 The default is to suppose that jobs must be completed sequentially in the order in which they are listed.
 E.g., with